react-navigation/react-navigation.github.io/versioned_docs/version-8.x/native-stack-navigator.md

 #### `useAnimatedHeaderHeight`

 The hook returns an animated value representing the height of the header.
-This is similar to [`useHeaderHeight`](elements.md#useheaderheight) but returns an animated value that changed as the header height changes, e.g. when expanding or collapsing large title or search bar on iOS.
+This is similar to [`useHeaderHeight`](elements.md#useheaderheight) but returns an animated value that changes as the header height changes, e.g. when expanding or collapsing large title or search bar on iOS.

-It can be used to animated content along with header height changes.
+It can be used to animate content along with header height changes.

 ```js
 import { Animated } from 'react-native';